TomWilliamsBrown/Lunar-Bead-NanoSIMS/Import-and-Cyle-Plotting/ReadMe.md

 They also create plots of counts against cycle number.

 NanoSIMS_Import_Control.m and NanoSIMSImportFunction.m extract the data from .im files produced by the Cameca NanoSIMS 50L.
 They then process it, and save the counts by cycle, and standard errors by cycle, for each individual element.
-These are saved as .xlsx files for readability.
+These are saved as .xlsx files for readability (normalised by electron counts in Excel Files electron).

 They also contain an option to plot the counts against cycle for each individual site analysed ('cycle-element figures').
 The resulting figures are saved in 'Individual Cycle-Element Figures'.